Movement Jump Policies

 • Each jumper should carry a mobile phone in a secure pocket, and program the following three numbers into it: Manifest (281-369-3337), ICE or In Case of Emergency number (family/responsible person for us to contact in case you are hurt), and the jump organizer.
 Call 911 first if you land out and are badly hurt, and call us second.
 Call us also if you land out but are unhurt to let us know you are OK and if you need a ride.
 Also call your jump’s organizer with the same information.

-• These dives have a higher chance of landing off the DZ.
+• These jumps have a higher chance of landing off the DZ.
 Also, since you’ll open away from the usual jump run, we may not see you if you land out or have a malfunction.
 Don’t expect a ride if you land out; we’ll do our best to get you if we see you, but assume you’re on your own.
 If you have a cutaway, note where you opened so we can help you find your main.
 Identify an appropriate alternate landing area right after opening and fly conservatively to it, then make the phone calls described below.

-Suggested Minimum Experience for Horizontal Dives
+Suggested Minimum Experience for Movement Jumps

-Dive type/role Minimum experience Notes
+Jump type/role Minimum experience Notes

 * Individual experience and skill vary widely.
-You may be more or less skilled at a certain jump number than others, so please consult with our safety officers/instructors/more experienced organizers before trying new types of dives or if you have any questions at all.
+You may be more or less skilled at a certain jump number than others, so please consult with our safety officers/instructors/more experienced organizers before trying new types of jumps or if you have any questions at all.

 • Screen all jumpers for skill/experience needed for the type/size of the dive.
 We suggest that you do not allow open participation without regard for each jumper’s skill and experience (no zoo dives).